 Get creative with your greeting cards.
 Yes…yes I know – no one sends physical greeting cards anymore.
 But imagine what you could do with a combo that uses a physical greeting card and a QR code stuck on it that links to an online home video shouting out the “real greeting”.
 You can turn a cheap greeting card into a dynamic multimedia card with a more personal touch.
 Host your home video on YouTube (with privacy applied) and even Dropbox.
 You simply take the link and convert it into a QR code.
 Print it on a greeting card.

 I remember my wedding card had one page devoted to directions to the reception hotel.
 On hindsight I wish my guests had been tech savvy enough for me to use QR codes.
 It would have allowed me to use encode Google Maps with clear directions and print it in a fraction of the area it ultimately took.
 You can do it for your events and house parties by simply mapping the exact Point A to Point B addresses on Google Maps and converting it into a QR code.
 The new Google Maps makes it easier with directions.
 You can also embed the Street View URL in a QR code.
 Use a link shortener to make the QR code a bit neat and easier to scan.
 I couldn’t figure out a way to include both Google Maps and Street View (where available) in a single URL, but a site like TripGeo could be of help.
-We had covered it briefly some years back.

 Using QR codes around the house is limited only by your imagination.
 Web apps like Kaywa and Goqr make it easy to create and print QR codes quickly.
 I once wrote about five websites that helped you use QR codes differently.
 Remember QR codes can be used not only for linking you to a website, but also for pure information.
 This will help you figure out how to creatively use QR codes around the house.
 I am hoping that some of the ideas will spill over into the comments.
 C’mon…give it a try even if you haven’t used QR codes so far.